 1. Executive Summary

 The executive summary is the first element to be placed in a project report but the last to be composed.
-It is a summary of the entire report focusing on essential information about the project when it was completed, and what was discovered.
-Furthermore, this section facilitates immediate understanding by the stakeholders, executives, or readers at first glance without the need to scour through the document.
-It should capture the project goals, outcomes, conclusions, and recommendations in a very simple way.
-In short, this section provides critical context for the report, laying the foundation for the subsequent analysis and insights.
+It is a summary of the entire project report focusing on essential information about the project when it was completed, and what was discovered.
+A good project report should capture the project goals, outcomes, conclusions, and recommendations in a very simple way.

 2. Introduction

 The introduction serves as the foundation of the project report.
 It explains the context of the project, including its background and rationale.
-This is essential in questioning why the project began in the first place.
-What is the problem that it is planned to solve or the opportunity it seeks to exploit?
-Here, you also describe the project scope management, and what is included in the work and what is not, to help the audience understand the limits of the report.
-Thus, by clearly setting the stage in the introduction, you align your readers with the project’s purpose.
+This is important for understanding why the project even started in the first place.
+In this section you describe the project scope management, and what is included in the work and what is not, to help the audience understand the limits of the report.

 3. Objectives